 To avoid scams, follow the rule of 'if it sounds too good to be true, it probably is'.
 The most common scam involves offering interest on bitcoin deposits.
 Investors need to think - is this realistic?
 How are they making money?
 Who are these people?
 Is it worth the risk?

 Fraud and theft are harder to avoid.
 One technique is for investors to determine credibility of those they are doing business with and to ensure that they can take legal action if problems arise.

 Well publicized founders of venture backed companies are very unlikely to defraud customers and work very hard to prevent theft of customer funds.
 Companies like BitPay, Coinbase, Circle and Bitreserve are all reputable companies with well known executive teams.
-These companies will not defraud customers because it could very well lead them to jail.
+They will not defraud customers because they will go to jail.